philipturner/home-built-stm/README.md

 ## Progress (Jan 2025)

 This project is officially a NANO 4994 research project for Spring 2025, worth 3 credits.
 After months of research, I found a potential solution to my main goal of building an STM, solving piezo creep.
 I discovered a new material that could make better piezoelectric actuators: <b>lithium niobate</b>.
 I am listing some of the calculations and scripts I have done.
 Currently, I am speed-running the tutorials for FreeCAD and KiCad.
+I have gotten through ~50% of them.

 Small-scale studies and tests performed:
 - [Charge Drives (Google Sheets)](https://docs.google.com/spreadsheets/d/1x5uQ4LPubufbuQAfBjDXJuyd1Wf3S6ZZu0C0zVwssfQ/edit?usp=sharing)